 Take the front and back 48” top pieces and on the shorter sides, measure in 2” from each end.
 Mark with a pencil.
-Now line up the top frame with the two 48” pieces and the 24” side pieces.
+Now line up the two 48” pieces and the 24” side pieces in a rectangle to create the top frame.
 The sides will fit on the inside of the pencil marks.
 Pre-drill and secure with 4” decorative screws using a 5/17” nut-setter bit.

 The screws I’m using have a hexagonal head like a bolt.
 For projects that use these screws (including our Mother’s Day bath tray), I usually use a wrench and screw it in by hand.
 But this time I finally remembered we have nut-setter bits with a hexagonal head that fit into our drill—and I remembered before finishing the project.
 It saved so much time!

 Step 5: Add Legs

 Position the four-by-four posts (which are now legs) in the corners of the top frame.
 Using a scrap piece of two-by material, prop up the post at the opposite end so it’s supported and level.
 Secure the post through the side piece with two 4” screws, being careful not to run into the other screw already in place.

 Attach the front legs first.
 Doug fir is heavy, and because the legs are only connected at one end, they're fairly delicate, so get the help of two or three people and flip the frame over.
 Use scrap pieces to give the front legs support while you attach the back legs—the screws aren’t strong enough to hold all that weight in place.